vishalcloudyuga/dcos-docs/1.9/usage/gpu/aws-install.md

 ---

 #  Prerequisites
-- An AWS S3 bucket.
+- An AWS S3 bucket with a [bucket policy](https://dcos.io/docs/1.8/administration/installing/cloud/aws/advanced/aws-custom/) that allows the launched AWS instances to download the files from the S3 bucket.
 - The [AWS CLI](https://aws.amazon.com/cli/) installed.

 ## Generate a Custom AWS CF template for GPU